whacked/cow/tools for remembering code projects.md

 ## Makefile

-My experience with `make` is almost from entirely building software someone else wrote, and I understand maybe 5% of the syntax.
+My experience with `make` is almost entirely from building software someone else wrote, and I understand maybe 5% of the syntax.
 But for running lightweight, well-defined, cacheable pipelines, like codegen and asset syncing, `make` is the best tool I know.
-I don't think the syntax is very pleasant (I found [tup](https://gittup.org/tup/ex_multiple_directories.html) easier to reason about), but after looking around tools like tup, [dvc] (https://dvc.org), [ninja](https://ninja-build.org), and a few others, there doesn't seem to be anything as lightweight, fast, and practically ubiquitous, for managing local, low-complexity program pipelines.
+I don't think the syntax is very pleasant (I found [tup](https://gittup.org/tup/ex_multiple_directories.html) easier to reason about), but after looking around tools like tup, [dvc](https://dvc.org), [ninja](https://ninja-build.org), and a few others, there doesn't seem to be anything as lightweight, fast, and practically ubiquitous, for managing local, low-complexity program pipelines.

+The [inventor of Erlang](https://en.wikipedia.org/wiki/Joe_Armstrong_(programmer)) seems to agree[^joe-armstrong-grunt]:

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">life is too short to learn/fix/debug grunt - WTF is wrong with Make ?</p>&mdash; Joe Armstrong (@joeerl) <a href="https://twitter.com/joeerl/status/505802969510842368?ref_src=twsrc%5Etfw">August 30, 2014</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+[^joe-armstrong-grunt]: Armstrong [did](https://www.youtube.com/watch?v=lKXe3HUG2l4) figure out how to use [Grunt](https://gruntjs.com/), although replies to his tweet would suggest [gulp](https://gulpjs.com/) is a better tool.
+I got those programs to work with their guides on the first try, so take that, Joe Armstrong!
+But after many weeks and 57 new Node versions, I don't remember how to grunt or gulp anymore, but I can probably make (out of the box).

 For example, I use `make` to generate project skeletons from a shared upstream directory.
 When the directory changes, I use a syncing target to update compatible changes into the downstream repository.
-For comparison, I don't know how to do this nicely in a `leiningen` project with shared, non-packaged dependencies, so syncing co-dependent projects is either a manual process, or cobbled together with nested macros in `project.clj`.
+For comparison, I don't know how to do this nicely in a `leiningen` project with shared, non-packaged dependencies, so syncing co-dependent projects is either a manual process, or cobbled together with nested macros in the project description file.

 How do I remember what targets in `make` to run?
-I always include from a shared (upstream) Makefile with a `help` target:
+I don't, because forgetting things is what I do.
+So I use a shared (upstream) Makefile with a `help` target, e.g. `/path/to/shared/Makefile`:

-`/path/to/shared/Makefile`:

 ```makefile
 # helper target modified from: https://stackoverflow.com/a/59087509